 Child abuse is a serious problem in our society, and unfortunately, it can occur anywhere, even in Scouting.
 Youth safety is of paramount importance to Scouting.
-For that reason, Scouting America continues to create barriers to abuse beyond what have previously existed in Scouting.
+For that reason, the BSA continues to create barriers to abuse beyond what have previously existed in Scouting.

-Scouting America places the greatest importance on providing the most secure environment possible for its youth members.
-To maintain such an environment, Scouting America has developed numerous procedural and leadership selection policies and provides parents and leaders with multiple online and print resources for all Scouting programs.
+The Boy Scouts of America places the greatest importance on providing the most secure environment possible for its youth members.
+To maintain such an environment, the BSA has developed numerous procedural and leadership selection policies and provides parents and leaders with multiple online and print resources for all Scouting programs.

 All leaders are required to complete Youth Protection training.
 All parents are encouraged to take the training.
-To complete the training online, go to my.Scouting.org and establish an account using the member number you receive when you register for Scouting America membership.
+To complete the training online, go to my.Scouting.org and establish an account using the member number you receive when you register for BSA membership.
 If you take the training online before you obtain a member number, be sure to return to my.Scouting.org and enter your number for training record credit.
-Your Scouting America local council also provides training on a regular basis if you cannot take it online.
+Your BSA local council also provides training on a regular basis if you cannot take it online.

 Youth Protection training must be taken every two years.
 If a volunteer's Youth Protection training record is not current at the time of recharter, the volunteer will not be registered.
-For more information about Youth Protection, please see Scouting America's Youth Protection website at scouting.org/training/youth-protection/.
+For more information about Youth Protection, please see BSA's Youth Protection website at www.scouting.org/youthprotection.aspx.